MrakDun-desu/BlockstackerDocs/Stat-counting.md

 Stat counting is an essential part of any game, so the players knows what they're doing right and wrong, what they could make better and when precisely are they doing what.

-In Blockstacker, there is a variety of preprogrammed stat counters and users can also write their own stat counters, based on receiving messages about game events.
+In UStacker, there is a variety of preprogrammed stat counters and users can also write their own stat counters, based on receiving messages about game events.

 ## Using default stat counters